 British knitwear company Rowing Blazers recently revived one of Princess Diana’s most iconic fashion statements—the black sheep sweater—in collaboration with the sweater’s original designers.
-And while he might not want to wear it with Lady Di’s frilled Peter Pan collar (although you do you, Pops), it will look wonderful worn over a classic button-up for the holidays.
+And while he might not want to wear it with Lady Di’s frilled Peter Pan collar (although you do you, Pops), it will look wonderful worn over a classic button-up this spring.

 Available in sizes S to XXL